yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 requests and receives a fresh ticket upon each connection.
 This may be of concern particularly during ramp-down, if the server does not provide any new ticket and the client re-uses the same ticket.
-To reduce or avoid such privacy concerns, the server is RECOMMENDED to issue fresh ticket with a reduced life time.
+To reduce or avoid such privacy concerns, it is RECOMMENDED for the server to issue a fresh ticket with a reduced life time.
 This would at least reduce the time period under which TLS session of the client are correlated.
-The server MAY also issue tickets with zero second lifetime until it is confident all tickets are expired.
+The server MAY also issue tickets with a zero second lifetime until it is confident all tickets are expired.

 On the other hand, the server to which the client is connecting can easily track the client.
 This may be an issue when the client expects